Last Updated on August 11, 2020 by Hold the Hairline Team

 So, how do hair concealers work in the modern age and how do you use them?
 Read on to find out.

+Most people suffering from hair loss do not want to go under the knife and get hair plugs.
 Hair loss concealers work in the same way volumizing mascara works.
 You are applying a product to thicken and lengthen your natural hair.
 It is a cosmetic solution to a problem.
 One for thinning hair and one for short lashes.

 In the old days, these concealers were almost painted on.
 They gave the appearance of a full head of hair but, the trick didn’t last long.

 If you ran your fingers through it, it stained.
 If you got wet, it ran down your face.
 Sitting on a beige recliner?
 You’re leaving some of your hair behind.

 Nowadays hair concealers have embraced the modern technology of microfibers.
 They last much longer and can withstand a number of weather events.
 You can expect applications to last from shampoo to shampoo.

 While hair transplants are still the most effective treatment for hair loss they are super expensive and require general anesthesia.
 I would rather apply something every day than to be put under the knife.

 They aren’t going to trigger miraculous hair growth but, they will get the job done without anesthesia.
 Read on to find out more about how hair concealers work and how to pick the right one for your hair.

 Modern concealers are made up of tiny microfibers that cling to your natural hair.
 The same thing that makes microfiber cloths better at cleaning helps them give you the appearance of thick full hair.